bsuvonov/static-site-generator/README.md

 - **Markdown to HTML Conversion**: Write your blog posts or documents in Markdown and convert them to HTML automatically.
 - **Custom CSS Support**: Apply your own custom stylesheets to the generated HTML files for a personalized look.
-- **Static File Support**: Include images and other necessary files for your site by placing them in the `static` folder, which will be copied over to the `public` folder.
+- **Static File Support**: Include images and other necessary files for your page.

 ## Project Structure
 - **src/**: Contains source code